chobbledotcom/blog/content/blog/25-04-16-adding-base64-image-backgrounds-to-eleventy-img.md

 This is _awesome_.
 Generating nice thumbnails and image tags is always a painful bit of web development, and the plugin lets me outsource a lot of that thinking.

-But the default setup is missing a feature I think is pretty neat - **adding a background-image CSS style of a base64-encoded low quality image placeholder (LQIP) and setting the aspect-ratio CSS class of the image**.
+But the default setup is missing a feature I think is pretty neat - **adding a background-image CSS style of a base64-encoded low quality image placeholder (LQIP) and setting the aspect-ratio of the image**.

 ![A screenshot of the Chobble Example template before any images have loaded - in their place are low quality, blocky placeholders](/blog/img/low-quality-image-placeholders.png)

 Having `background-image` with a LQIP and `aspect-ratio` filled into the page's HTML brings some nice advantages:

-- Reduced "Layout Shift" as the page loads because the boxes where images go are already the right size.
+- Removes "Layout Shift" as the page loads because the boxes where images go are already the right size.
 - Pages load with a low quality image which is replaced by the high-quality one as soon as it's available, which makes them feel fast.

 This is especially beneficial when using [Turbo](https://turbo.hotwired.dev/) which lets static websites feel like single-page apps by preloading links when you hover over them.
 Since the LQIP is part of the page's HTML, it's instantly there.